-Cleanaway identifies and manages material exposures to economic, environmental and social risks in a manner consistent with its Risk Management, Compliance and Assurance Policy and Risk Management Framework.
+The identification and management of exposures to material economic, environmental and social risks is performed in a manner consistent with Cleanaway's Enterprise Risk Management Policy and Enterprise Risk Management Framework.

-Pages 11 to 15 of the Operating and Financial review in the Director's Report contain a summary of the principal risks including, and where relevant, key economic, environmental and social risks that Cleanaway is exposed to and the mitigating actions that have been taken.
+Pages 12 to 15 of the Operating and Financial review in the Director's Report contain a summary of the principal risks including, and where relevant, key economic, environmental and social risks that Cleanaway is exposed to and the mitigating actions that have been taken.